isomerpages/moe-ast-moehc/_school-histories/Schools/Mount Vernon Secondary School.md

 In 1985, Mount Vernon Secondary School participated in the United Nations Association’s Flags for Peace project.

-Mount Vernon Secondary School **closed around 1991**.
-In the mid-1990s, the vacated Mount Vernon Secondary School was briefly used by Maris Stella High when the latter’s school premises underwent upgrading.
-The school compound was later used as a foreign workers’ dormitory before it was demolished.
+Mount Vernon Secondary School&nbsp;**closed around 1991**.&nbsp;In the mid-1990s, the vacated Mount Vernon Secondary School was briefly used by Maris Stella High when the latter’s school premises underwent upgrading. &nbsp;The school compound was later used as a foreign workers’ dormitory before it was demolished.

 #### **Key Milestones**